aaminah-arif/DDOS-Attack-Network-Logs/README.md

-# Network Traffic Dataset for KNN Classification
+# 🌐 Network Traffic Dataset for KNN Classification

-## Overview
+## 📖 Overview
-This dataset contains approximately 2.1 million labeled network log entries capturing various types of network traffic and attacks.
-The goal is to classify network traffic using the K-Nearest Neighbors (KNN) algorithm.
-We will be using a short verison of the dataset.
+This dataset contains approximately **2.1 million labeled network log entries** that capture various types of network traffic and attacks.
+The goal is to classify network traffic using the **K-Nearest Neighbors (KNN)** algorithm.
+In this version of the dataset, a **shortened subset** will be used for model training and evaluation.

-## Dataset Description
+## 📊 Dataset Description
-The dataset consists of labeled network logs that categorize traffic into five classes:
+The dataset includes labeled network logs that categorize traffic into **five classes**:

-- **Normal** (Benign network traffic)
+- **Normal**: Benign network traffic
-- **UDP-Flood** (Denial of Service attack using UDP packets)
+- **UDP-Flood**: Denial of Service (DoS) attack using UDP packets
-- **Smurf** (Denial of Service attack involving ICMP packets)
+- **Smurf**: Denial of Service (DoS) attack involving ICMP packets
-- **SIDDOS** (Simulated Distributed Denial of Service attack)
+- **SIDDOS**: Simulated Distributed Denial of Service (DDoS) attack
-- **HTTP-FLOOD** (Denial of Service attack targeting HTTP services)
+- **HTTP-FLOOD**: Denial of Service (DoS) attack targeting HTTP services

 Each record in the dataset contains attributes related to network traffic, including packet details, node information, and traffic characteristics.

-## Attributes
+## 📋 Attributes
-The dataset includes the following attributes:
+The dataset contains the following attributes:

 ```
 - SRC_ADD (numeric): Source address of the packet